Murphnj4/Electon_Analysis/README.md

 # Election_Analysis
 ## Overview.
-The prupose of this exercise is to certify a conge=reeianl election in Colorado.
+The prupose of this exercise is to certify a congressional election in Colorado.

 ###Results.
  * There were 369,711 votes cast in this election.